zonemaster/zonemaster-backend/docs/Installation.md

 exit;
 ```

-Initialize the database (and give the root password when prompted):
+Unless you keep an old database, initialize the database (and give the
+root password when prompted):

 ```sh
 cd `perl -MFile::ShareDir -le 'print File::ShareDir::dist_dir("Zonemaster-Backend")'`